Gusto-API/api.gusto.dev/docs/basics/Introduction.md

 **The API keys accessible from Gusto's [Developer Portal](https://dev.gusto.com) are for our sandbox environment only ([https://api.gusto-demo.com](https://api.gusto-demo.com))**.
 Use these in tandem with your Gusto demo accounts to build your application or [Gusto Embedded Payroll](https://gusto.com/embedded-payroll) product.
 Our documentation outlines all existing endpoints.

-If you are an app developer, please reach out to the Gusto Developer Relations team at developer@gusto.com once you create your dev account and request access to the [Partner Checklist](https://docs.google.com/spreadsheets/d/19ORmdNtOhnmAPPTYL8b-YnEcVmPM7oDp4OjR9bB83A0/edit?usp=sharing), make a copy for your company, and then use this to scope the build and ultimately submit it to Gusto for review.
+If you are an app developer, please request viewing access to the [Partner Checklist](https://docs.google.com/spreadsheets/d/19ORmdNtOhnmAPPTYL8b-YnEcVmPM7oDp4OjR9bB83A0/edit?usp=sharing).
+Once granted, make a copy for your company and use this to scope your build and ultimately submit it to Gusto for review.

 #### Review